Žuvintas Biosphere Reserve: Geography and climate

-Its main inlets are Bambena and Kiaulycia and the Dovinė River is its main outlet.
-The catchment area of the Žuvintas lake (345km²) makes up more than half of the Dovine River catchment area (589km²).
-Not only the Žuvintas, but also the Amalvas lake belongs to the Dovine River catchment area.
-This lake and the Amalva mire lie to the north of Žuvintas and are similar, although the mire is smaller (3,414 ha).
+Its main inlets are Bambena and Kiaulycia and the river Dovinė is its main outlet.
+The catchment area of the Žuvintas lake (345 km^{2}) makes up more than half of the river Dovinė catchment area (589 km^{2}).
+Not only the Žuvintas lake, but also the Amalvas lake belongs to the Dovinė River catchment area.
+This lake and the Amalva mire lie to the north of Žuvintas and are similar to it, although the mire is smaller (3,414 ha).
 A third big lake in the reserve is Žaltytis.